ThePJB/snowkoban/README.md

   - have dirt, thin snow, deep snow

 ## Game Features
- - rewrite block pushing to be iterative, do sound that way
- - OR do it recursively but keeping track of times... dont like that really
  - custom levels in main menu
  - in game menu (scene stack?)
  - reset, undo buttons that also hint